Skip to main content

 Setting up your first Gearset Pipeline

-Create your first Pipeline: A guided walk-through the Pipeline settings
+Create your first pipeline: A guided walk-through the pipeline settings

-Written by Valerio Chang
+Written by Mateusz Kochanowicz

-Updated over a week ago
+Updated over a month ago

-This article will run through the steps to set up a Pipeline in Gearset.
+This article will run through the steps to set up a pipeline in Gearset.

-Note: For Gearset’s pipelines to work as expected, make sure to set the branch synced to prod (in this example main) as the Default base branch for new feature branches.
+Note: For Gearset’s pipelines to work as expected, make sure to set the branch synced to Prod (in this example main) as the Default base branch for new feature branches.

-To set up a Gearset Pipeline, first go to the side menu on the top left corner in our app, and select Continuous integration:
+To set up a Gearset pipeline, first go to the side menu on the top left corner in our app, and select Continuous integration:

-From there you will be taken into the Continuous Integration dashboard, where you will need to select the Pipelines icon in the top right corner:
+From there you will be taken into the Continuous Integration dashboard, where you will need to select the pipelines icon in the top right corner:

 From this screen you click on the blue button Create Pipeline: